dataopskenn/airflow-redshift-pipeline/README.md

 # airflow-redshift-pipeline
-data ingestion pipeline to redshift using airflow and cloud formation
+adjustable template data ingestion pipeline to redshift using:
+- python
+- airflow
+- redshift and
+- cloud formation